Phileosopher/commonplace/trends.md

 The majority of people who *still* use the trend are acting from [habit](habits.md).
 Innovators and early adopters either desperately seek new trends because they don't [trust](understanding-certainty.md) the current trend, or have already moved on to another trend to fit their [purposes](purpose.md).
 Soon enough, nearly everyone else will follow.

 The [leadership](groups-large.md) of a dead trend is usually unaware of the warning signs from their most [risk-prone](socialrisk.md) members leaving.
 Typically, they'll believe that they've finally "purged" the last threats to their power and created complete [order](understanding-certainty.md), often right before they suffer a crushing defeat from an outside source.

+APPLICATION: When most people of any [group](groups-small.md) start growing tired of a trend, the trend is losing its [influence](power-influence.md) and about to shift.

 If a trend has many people who [invested](decisions.md) tons of [power](power.md) into it, the trend will fade *very* quickly.